quillaur/program_management/README.md

 sudo apt install virtualenv
 ```

-Create the virutalenv directly inside
+Create the virutalenv using the main project directory (i.e the following command line) or another directory of your choice (not showed here).
 ```shell
 virtualenv program_management/ -p /usr/bin/python3
 ```